brilliancebitcoin/coinflip/README.md

 (3) I store game state and private keys in browser storage and I clear the browser storage every time you reload the page, so don't hit refresh til your game is done

 (4) All needed functionality is present.
-If you follow the procedures outlined in the status messages (and don't hit abort after you've deposited money), the game should work
+If you follow the procedures outlined in the status messages (and don't hit abort after you've deposited money), the game should work great

 (5) I haven't tested what happens if you play the game in two browser sessions that share the same browser storage.
 It will probably break.
 So far I always test it with one window in incognito mode and I recommend doing that if you want it to work